admhpr/oversight/content/archived/javascript-101-funky-functions-part-1.md

 ---
-title: 'JavaScript 101 ~ Funky functions part 1'
+title: JavaScript 101 ~ Funky functions part 1
+desc: JavaScript has its quirks and that's one of the many things I like about it, but it does have some potential gotchas that are worth noting.
+In the 'Funky functions' series I'll be looking at some of these quirks as well as taking a deeper dive into functions in JavaScript.
 published: true
 date: '2017-06-01T11:23'
 taxonomy: